MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-post-install.md

 ### Storage Sense

+The Surface Hub 2 has a 128GB SSD for local storage, so it is necessary to consider the use of storage saving measures during normal usage.
+To configure Storage Sense:

-1. Search for **Storage** and under **Settings**, select **Turn on Storage Sense**.
+1. Search for **storage settings**, which is found under **System settings**.
+2. Under **Settings**, select **Turn on storage sense** to open the **Storage** settings page.
+3. Turn Storage Sense to **On**.
-2. Select **Configure Storage Sense or run it now** and configure settings to keep files online as much as possible due to limited drive space).
+4. Select **Configure Storage Sense or run it now** and configure settings to keep files online as much as possible (due to limited drive space).

 Recommended settings:
-- Run Storage Sense = Every Day
+- Run Storage Sense = Every Day.
-- Delete temporary files = Every 7 days (at least)
+- Delete temporary files that my apps aren't using = Every 14 days (at least).
-- Delete files in my Downloads folder if they have been there for over = 30 days
+- Delete files in my Downloads folder if they have been there for over = 30 days.
+- OneDrive: Content will become online-only if not opened for more than = 60 days.

 ### Tablet mode